kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated coffee op website with HTML CSS and JavaScript
+Animated coffee sop website with HTML CSS and JavaScript